 No single pathway guarantees acceptance into these institutions.
 However, there are certain qualities that successful applicants to health professions possess:

-The following information provides some guidance on the academic preparation and application process for US medical school and additional resources to help you pursue your interest in a health profession.
+The following information provides some guidance on the academic preparation and application process for US medical school and additional resources to help students pursue their interest in a health profession.

 Majoring in science would be required if you wanted to go into the field of medical research or enter a PhD programme.